MartinMiles/Sitecore.Foundation.Fields/readme.md

 ### Credits

-I want to warmly thank Mike Reynolds for his research re. custom fields and some of the code I've borrowed fromt him.
+I want to warmly thank Mike Reynolds for his research re. custom fields and some of the code I've borrowed from him.

 * [Mike Reynolds](https://sitecorejunkie.com) - great man and Sitecore MVP, who does many crazy tricks with Sitecore, ispiring others like me.